Read, process and write data on structural attributes.

 s_attribute_rename(corpus, old, new, registry_dir, verbose = TRUE)

-A character vector with the values of the structural attribute.
+vector with the values of the structural

 The data directory where to write the files.